royaltm/spectrusty-tutorial/step1.md

 }
 ```

-The [PixelBuffer] trait provides methods for handling the way pixel colors are being placed into the raw slices of bytes, sometimes called video frame buffers.
+The [PixelBuffer] trait is for handling the way pixel colors are being placed into the byte buffers.
 There are a few implementations of `PixelBuffer` available in the [video::pixel] module for most common pixel formats.
 For the purpose of this example, we will use [PixelBufA24] that defines a single color pixel as an array of 3 bytes representing: red, green, and blue channels.
 The [SpectrumPalRGB24] is an implementation of the [Palette] trait providing particular colors.

-Functions such as: `is_running`, `update_keys`, `acquire_video_buffer`, and `update_display` depend solely on the emulator host environment and is out of the scope of the Spectrusty's library (with some notable exceptions).
-The implementation of this should be provided by the emulator builder.
-However, the [spectrusty-utils] crate provides some helper methods to ease this task even further.
+Functions such as: `is_running`, `update_keys`, `acquire_video_buffer`, and `update_display` depend solely on the emulator host environment and is out of the scope of this library.
+The implementation for them should be provided by the emulator builder.
+However, the [spectrusty-utils] crate can help when dealing with [keyboard events].

-You may later check the implementation of this tutorial [step1.rs] or the examples directory of SPECTRUSTY repository to see how it can be done for [SDL2] or even a [web browser].
+You may later check the implementation of this tutorial [step1.rs] or the examples directory of SPECTRUSTY repository to see how it can be done for [SDL2] or a [web browser].

 Now let's look inside our new `ZxSpectrum`'s methods: